T-srikrishna/telco-churn-prediction/README.md

 ### 1. Run the Web Application

-The repository includes a pre-trained model (`churn_model.joblib`), so you can run the web application directly.

-From the project's root directory, run the Flask app:
+A pre-trained model (`churn_model.joblib`) is included.
+Start the Flask app from the project root:

 ```bash
 flask run